What do we mean by internal accountability?

 Usually, the development of more explicit collective expectations was associated with the presence of a principal whose model of leadership embodied a concerted attempt to overcome the isolation of teaching, by shaping the normative culture of the school through recruitment of teachers and through direct involvement in the instructional life of the school.
 And sometimes the development of a stronger set of collective expectations— through the active agency of a leader and the engagement of teachers— led to the creation of observable internal accountability structures, informal and formal, that carried real stakes and consequences for members of the organization.

-Richard Elmore and the IA research team concluded with the opinion that schools operating in the default mode would by highly unlikely to be able to respond to external accountability systems in ways that would lead to systematic, deliberate improvement of instruction and student learning.
-Because it is highly unlikely that individual decisions would somehow aggregate into overall improvement for the school, the idea that a school has the capacity to improve its instructional practice and the overall performance of its students implies a capacity for collective deliberation and action.
+Richard Elmore and the IA research team concluded that schools operating in the default (individual action) mode would be highly unlikely to respond to external accountability systems in ways that would lead to systematic, deliberate improvement of instruction and student learning.
+Schools that demonstrate the capacity to improve instructional practice and the overall performance of students are those with the capacity for collective deliberation and action.

 The Internal Accountability research concluded with the following questions: